btparker70/Conquering-Responsive-Layouts/README.md

 8. Use rem for font. set ::root {} or just use html{}
 9. ems are better for margin and padding because they reference that element not the parent
 10. max-width is good, min-width not really
+11. % is always based off of the parent
+12. vh/vw is based on the viewport